- Passwords are ubiquitous, but not the most secure or convenient way to authenticate someone's identity.

 - Different sites can evaluate same password differently; Poor/Good/Strong labels or 'strength gauge' are inexact.

 - My favorite checker: zxcvbn: numerical score with explanation; zxcvbn can be run locally (no network).

 - Short 'random' phrases, e.g., correcthorsebatterystaple: 45 (only; via DiceWare).

 - Increase strength: more words, punctuation, misspellings, reversals, acronyms, invented words, other languages; however, hackers already anticipate simple substitutions like $ for S, 1 for L, etc.

 - Include 'unusual' chars (accented, foreign, etc.) -- check availability / compatibility for cross-platform use, e.g., opening password manager

-System Preferences > Keyboard > Keyboard > show viewers for keyboard, emoji, and symbols in menu bar > Show Keyboard Viewer
+System Preferences > Keyboard > Keyboard > Show keyboard and emoji (&symbol) viewers in menu bar > Show Keyboard Viewer

 - (kbd icon) > Show Keyboard Viewer: view / select key

 - keyboard: press appropriate key combos, e.g., Option-

 - iOS: keyboard: hold down key to see possibilities

 - Weaker passwords, e.g., 8-digit phone PINs, might be adequate if device limits login attempts or can auto-erase.